AviatrixSystems/Docs/HowTos/gateway.rst

 Enable NAT
 -------------

-The Aviatrix gateway will perform Source NAT (SNAT) function when this option is selected.
+The Aviatrix gateway performs Source NAT (SNAT) function when this option is selected.
 All VPC routing tables for private subnets are automatically programmed with 0.0.0.0/0 points to the gateway.

 The function can be enabled at gateway launch time, or any time afterwards.